 - 2-Person Singlespeed

 - 3-Person Singlespeed

 We have the following suggestions, most of which are really rules, with like, consequences and everything:

 - Pack it in, pack it out.
 We don’t do trash service and there’s no dumpsters available.
 There’s not even trash cans.
 Leave it behind and you’re busted for littering.

 - Bring your own dishes for eating dinner.
 Glassware for beer drinkin’ too.
 Probably should include forks, spoons, knives, and napkins on that list.
-We’re a couple of decimal points off being a zero waste event with Boggs.
+We’re zero waste here and almost all of you are camping already anyway.
+Bring ’em.

-- Bring water.
+- Bring plenty of water.
 There’s not really any available, as it’s all primitive camping, but there are stores nearby.